duongvuhong/intel8080/README.md

 # Running
 ## Dependencies
-It requires only C standard library and tested on Linux Ubuntu 18.04.
+It requires only C standard library and tested on GNU/Linux Ubuntu 18.04.
 But it should work on MacOS and Windows.

 ## Compile
 ```